-The Community Liaison Committee is an example of best practices for containment facilities worldwide.
-Comprised of community leaders, the committee’s role is to provide information to the public regarding safety and security at the International Vaccine Centre (InterVac).
+The Community Liaison Committee (CLC) is an example of one of the best practices a containment facility can undertake, worldwide.
+Comprised of community leaders, the committee’s role is to provide information to the public regarding safety and security at VIDO’s International Vaccine Centre (InterVac).
 The committee helps create and maintain an atmosphere of trust, confidence, and transparency with the public.

-The Community Liaison Committee was created by the University of Saskatchewan to serve as an independent organization working to ensure full and open communication on safety issues related to InterVac.
+The CLC was created by the University of Saskatchewan to serve as an independent organization working to ensure full and open communication on safety issues related to InterVac.

-The committee meets regularly to be briefed on the work at InterVac.
-This past year we received reports on eight incidents, three of which were minor.
-The most significant issues involved equipment failure and an animal bite (employees were monitored following public health requirements and exposure ruled out).
+The committee met virtually during the pandemic to be briefed on the work at InterVac.
+This past year we received reports of five incidents.
+The most significant issues involved a small leak, a small spill and two issues with equipment.
 All incidents were resolved to the satisfaction of the committee with no risk to the public.

 Members of the public can contact the committee at firstname.lastname@example.org.